 The Perth Observatory is Western Australia’s oldest observatory which is located 35km east of Perth in Bickley.
-The Observatory has served WA for 119 years and remains actively involved in the service of public education through Day Tours for schools and Night Sky Tours for the public.
+The Observatory has served WA for over 120 years and remains actively involved in the service of public education through Day Tours for schools and Night Sky Tours for the public.
 In recognition of its scientific, cultural and historical significance, the Observatory was entered on the state’s Heritage Register in 2005.

 Some of the important research that has been completed at the Observatory include: